Lionello Perera

 Lionello Perera was born and grew up in Venice, Italy.
-He studied commerce there, and then emigrated to the USA at the invitation of his uncle, the banker Salvatore Cantoni.
-He continued his career in New York where he participated in the foundation of Bank of America together with Amadeo Peter Giannini.
+He studied commerce there, and then emigrated to the US at the invitation of his uncle, the banker Salvatore Cantoni.
+He continued his career in New York City where he participated in the foundation of Bank of America together with Amadeo Peter Giannini.
 Furthermore, Lionello founded and was involved in many charities which gave aid to Italian immigrants on the East Coast.
 He was also a passionate patron of the arts, supporting many artists and musicians including Arturo Toscanini and Gian Carlo Menotti.
 He helped Fiorello La Guardia run for the office of mayor of New York, leaning on his influence in the Italian American community.

 Early life (1871-1894)

 Lionello Perera was born in Venice, Italy on June 25, 1871.
 His parents, Emilia Cantoni and Cesare Lopes Perera, had Jewish origins, both Sephardic and Ashkenazi.
 He was the fourth of six siblings and the only male among his sisters Rosa, Olga, Clara, Clelia, and Alice.
 Both their parents died when Lionello was still a teenager.
 On his parents’ death, Lionello and his sisters were entrusted to their maternal grandfather Leon Vita Cantoni, a well-known Venetian commercial agent.
 Between 1886 and 1889 he studied commerce at the "Regia Scuola Superiore di Commercio" (Royal High School of Commerce), today’s Ca’ Foscari University of Venice, and then started working in the financial sector.